-The Library offers information literacy and instruction programs designed to familiarize students with Library services and resources.
-Library instruction, guided tours and in-class orientations are offered at various times throughout the academic year, generally upon the request of a faculty member.
+The Library offers information literacy and instruction programs designed to familiarize students with library services and resources.
+Library instruction, guided tours, and in-class orientations are offered at various times throughout the academic year, generally upon the request of a faculty member.
 Library Instruction Request Form is available on the website.
+In addition, the library provides online subject guides, online tutorials, and a citation tool.